 Your Support is Matched!

 Gifts to the SMART program are more than matched by University contributions.
-Each team’s sponsorship provides stipends of up to $5,000 to graduate mentors and $3,500 to undergraduate mentees.
-Up to $1000 may also be made available to SMART mentors for travel or research expenses that cannot be covered elsewhere.
+Each team’s sponsorship provides summer stipends for graduate mentors and undergraduate mentees.
+Funds may also be made available to SMART mentors for travel or research expenses that cannot be covered elsewhere.